miqueleg/protonation-optimizer/README.md

 ```
 python protonation_optimizer.py input.pdb output.pdb --engine g-xtb --mode SP
 ```
 Note: g-xtb is supported only for SP calculations.
-Optimization with g-xtb is not available because gradients are not provided for fast optimization.
+Optimization with g-xtb is not available because gradient calculations are numerical (slow) in version 1.1 of g-xtb.

 This will:
 0. Run PropKa3 and determine initial protonations
 1. Find all histidine residues in `protein.pdb`
 2. For each histidine, extract a 5.0 Å environment
 3. Create both HID and HIE tautomers with proper hydrogen placement
-4. Run xTB/g-xtb optimization or single point calculations on each tautomer
+4. Run xTB optimization or xTB/g-xtb single point calculations on each tautomer
 5. Determine the optimal protonation state based on energy
 6. Generate a detailed report table of the analysis